Supercolony-net/Open-Grants-Program/applications/openbrush.md

 ### Overview
 Our mission within this project is to make ink! usable, and achieve its wide adoption.

-In order to be successful with this mission, several steps need to be taken.
+In order to be successful with this mission, we have outlined several steps that need to be taken.
 1. OpenBrush is an open source library for secure smart-contract development on ink! as [OpenZeppelin](https://github.com/OpenZeppelin/openzeppelin-contracts) on Solidity.